rchu02/ACIT-2420-Assignment-1/README.md

 <img src="assests/image_list.png" alt="image_list" width="450"/>

+3. **Find ID of doctl-key**

-1. Run this command to find the ID of the *doctl* key you made and connected with your DigitalOcean account.
+Run this command to find the ID of the `doctl` key you made and connected with your DigitalOcean account.
 ```
 doctl compute ssh-key list --format ID,Name | grep doctl
 ```